Children are dying needlessly.

 Please remember this beautiful child on Giving Tuesday, December 1.
 It costs just $1.50 per day to keep this child and his entire family alive and healthy.

-In Kenya we support primary health care and prevenion of llness for approximately 35,000 very poor people with an emphasis on improving the health and survival of young children.
+In Kenya, we support primary health care and prevention of llness for approximately 35,000 very poor people with an emphasis on improving the health and survival of young children.

 We support full time obstetrical services, delivered by three wonderful Kenya nurses.
-These services will soon be delivered in our new maternity center.
+These services are delivered in our new maternity center.

 Needs In Kenya